 Some face coverings to avoid

 Compliance In the Classroom

 We must take a precautionary approach to our classrooms.
 The coronavirus spreads primarily through the air, often from infected individuals with no symptoms, so face coverings are a crucial part of preventing transmission.
-As indoor spaces, face coverings are required in all classrooms and other learning spaces.
+In indoor spaces, face coverings are required in all classrooms and other learning spaces.

 GVSU has adopted an education-first approach to ensuring compliance with our policy on face coverings.
 Messages stressing the importance of face coverings are being shared with the campus community, and all students can acquire a free GVSU mask.
 GVSU's Face Covering Compliance Protocol has been published by Human Resources.
 A pdf of the protocol can be downloaded and will be posted around campus.